Docs

 Custom rules

 You can author custom rule packs in YAML.
-A rule pack is a list of rules, each defining a name, a CWE mapping, a severity, a pattern (regex over disassembly text or YARA rule body), and a remediation hint.
+A rule pack is a list of rules, each defining a name, a CWE mapping, a severity, a pattern (regex over source or a YARA-like rule body), and a remediation hint.

 YAML